Bondok6/Natours/README.md

 ## Acknowledgments

-- Inspired by Jonas Schmedtmann for his online course **Advanced CSS and Sass**
+- Inspired by Jonas Schmedtmann for his online course **Advanced CSS and SASS**

 ## Show your support